wonjongg/stat-grad/README.md

 > **[Statistical Gradient Filtering for Geometry Optimization Under Limited Observations (ACM SIGGRAPH 2026)](https://wonjongg.me/assets/pdf/SGF.pdf)**<br>
 > Wonjong Jang, Gwangjin Ju, Seungyong Lee

+## Work in Progress

+I'm currently working on some updates to make this repository even better for you!
+Everything should be wrapped up by the first or second week of August 2026.
+Thanks for hanging tight!

 ## Installation

 ### 1. Clone the Repository